-History of Color Theory
+History of color theory

 Aristotle & Newton

-Newton proved that a prism breaks up white light into a range of colors, which he called the spectrum.
+Newton proved that a prism breaks up white light into a range of colors, which he called the color spectrum.
 He also showed that the recombination of these spectral colors recreated white light.
 The rainbow used to have just five colors until Newton added orange and indigo to the list and made it seven by analogy with the seven notes of the musical scale.
-In fact, there are no pure colors in Newton’s rainbow – they all blend into one continuous spectrum.
-Newton realized that colors other than those in the spectral sequence exist, but he noted that “all the colors in the universe which are made by light, and depend not on the power of imagination, are either the colors of homogeneal lights (i.e., spectral colors) or compounded of these”.
+There are even little rhymes in English to remember the seven colors of the rainbow (red, orange, yellow, green, blue, indigo, and violet) – “Roy G. BIV” for Americans and “Richard of York Gave Battle In Vain” for the British.

 Young & Goethe